KatherineMichel/portfolio/doc/los-angeles-2023.md

 I was looking for a convenient, but decent place to eat dinner.
 I stumbled upon North Italia while walking down the street.
 The food is handmade with the best ingredients, and it was good, but a bit high falutin' for me.
 Later in the week, I discovered another Italian restaurant nearby called Bruno's Ristorante Italiano.
 North Italia did not compare to the simple, delicious authenticity of Bruno's.
 Bruno's perfectly hit the spot for me.

 ![](los-angeles-2023-images/north-italia.jpg)
-Crushed Meatball Ragu: beef meatball, porchetta, blistered onion, wild oregano, bucatini, pecorino
+North Italia Crushed Meatball Ragu: beef meatball, porchetta, blistered onion, wild oregano, bucatini, pecorino

 ## Thursday

 ### Blue Daisy

 On Thursday, I ate breakfast at [Blue Daisy](https://www.bluedaisycafe.com/brunch-santa-monica/).
-I picked it, because the reviews I read were positive.
+I picked it on the spur of the moment, because it was nearby and the reviews I read were positive.
 The staff were wonderful, but the food was underwhelming.

 I had 3 eggs scrambled with mushroom, which came with zucchini hash and a plain crepe with jam.